Illu/moonwalk/README.md

 If you find a bug, feel free to open an issue or submit a pull request.

-New ideas are always welcome, if you have an idea to modify or add a feature, let me know by opening an issue or messaging me on [Twitter](https://twitter.com/MaximeNory).
+New ideas are always welcome, if you have an idea to change or add a feature, let me know by opening an issue or messaging me on [Twitter](https://twitter.com/MaximeNory).

 ## Licence